Michelob ULTRA Teams Up with NBA JAM to Bring '90s Nostalgia to Basketball Fans Everywhere for NBA All-Star 2022

 To encourage people to 'Enjoy It Like It's 1993' - the year NBA JAM came to the masses - the superior light beer is on the ready to take fans on a joyful journey through the '90s:

-- NBA JAM-inspired, limited-edition cans featuring iconic catch phrases and images from the game will be available only in select local bars around Cleveland, Rocket Mortgage FieldHouse and Boom Shaka Laka's barcade during NBA All-Star 2022.
+- NBA JAM-inspired, limited-edition cans featuring iconic catch phrases and images from the game will be available only in select local bars around Cleveland, Rocket Mortgage FieldHouse and Boom Shaka Laka's during NBA All-Star 2022.

 - By tweeting a selfie to @MichelobULTRA using #ULTRAJAM, fan photos will be transformed into their own individual 16-bit avatar inspired by the game itself.